MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
-ms.service: dynamics365-business-central
+ms.service: dynamics-365-business-central
 ms.topic: how-to
 ms.date: 12/20/2022
 ms.custom: bap-template
 ---
-# <a name="count-adjust-and-reclassify-inventory-using-journals"></a>Count, Adjust, and Reclassify Inventory Using Journals
+# Count, Adjust, and Reclassify Inventory Using Journals

 Physically count all of the items in inventory to ensure that your quantities are correct.
 Some businesses do an annual physical count, and others count all or only some items more often.
 After you count items, use journals to post the actual quantities to the general ledger.
 For example, when you valuate inventory at the end of a period.